bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 .. note::

-    for example, it is used for the number of packets that is transmitted by a switch interface. using the irate function of prometheus, we can then tell how many packets were transmitted in a given interval.
+    For example, it is used for the number of packets that is transmitted by a switch interface.
+    Using the irate function of Prometheus, we can then tell how many packets were transmitted in a given interval.

 it can also be used for error counts, tasks completed, and so on

 Gauges
 ^^^^^^